Critters FAQ

 Sure; but there are some limitations to be aware of.

-First, clearly mark it as a "resubmission."
-That word means to me that this replaces the file currently in the queue.
+First, make sure it truly is a "resubmission."
+That word means to me that this replaces the file currently in the upcoming queue.
 (I.e., don't use the word "resubmission" if the piece went through the queue and is now done, and this is your revision.
 That's a "revision" in my mind, and you don't need to call my attention to that at all.
-Just point out resubmissions so I know not to add the piece twice.)
-If you really want to help, among your headers, put "resub: Yes" after author:, title:, etc.
+If so, then be sure to tick the resubmission box on the web submission form (or, if you're using email to submit your manuscript, add "resub: yes" below the other headers like "author:..." "genre:..." etc.).

-Second, make sure you use the **exact** same title and author name as is currently in the queue, include the same exact capitalization and punctuation.
+Second, make sure you use the **exact** same title and author name as is currently in the queue, including the same exact capitalization and punctuation.
 In order to avoid mixing up manuscripts with similar titles, my software is byte-for-byte strict about replacements.
 (One upshot of this is that you can't change the title this way.
-If you really truly need the title changed, ask me by separate email.)
+If you really truly need the title changed, use the renaming web form.)

 Third, they have to reach me in time.
 I thus strongly suggest sending a resubmission be ten days in advance of your currently scheduled queue date if your manuscript is in the top quarter of that week's list (in case I bump your piece up a week to fill empty slots!).
 And in any event, three days in advance of your queue date.
 That means by the Monday of the week your piece is scheduled for (or the Monday a week prior to that if it's near the top).